-CHURCH HISTORY: The aims of the Church History Board are to teach, challenge and encourage all our students through the study of Church History.
+The aims of the Church Historians are to teach, challenge and encourage all our students through the study of Church History.
 The benefits of studying Church History are fourfold: 1) to enable students to critically handle evidence.
 2) to enlarge our understanding of our rich Christian heritage.
 3) to provide a context for our theology.
 4) to help us obtain a balanced perspective on our current situation.

 Christianity is a faith that has always reached beyond itself, seeking to bring its message to the whole world.
 World Perspectives explores the interaction between Christianity and the world that the Church attempts to reach with its message.
 We look at how this mission has developed since apostolic times and how the Church now manifests itself in many different forms as it has taken root in a huge variety of cultures.
 We also seek to understand both the other global religions and the contemporary world as a whole as the context in which the Church maintains its witness.
 Pastoral Studies, sometimes called Pastoral Theology or Practical Theology, deals with the relationships between theology and everyday life in its individual and corporate aspects.
 Modules cover such diverse areas as pastoral care, worship, the church in society, inter-church relations, and reconciliation.